 The growth of the positive dynamics of the profitability of the Ural UIC enterprises could inspire some optimism.
 But the analysis shows that this phenomenon is temporary.

-And how is the situation on the ground?
-Uralvagonzavod Research and Production Corporation came out of the 2009 loss of the year, but mainly due to the multiple increase in sales of railcars under Russian Railways and private customers in 2010.
-Military revenues from sales of products fell slightly: from 25,3 to 22 billion rubles.
-During 2010, the 20 of the last T-90С tanks and 160 assembly sets at the plant in Avadi left India from the factory.
-The contract was valued at 1,237 billion dollars for the 223 vehicle kits and the 124 tank.
-The Russian Army in 2010 also upgraded the 200 T-72B tanks to the parameters of the T-72BA tank and acquired the 63 new T-90А tanks.
+And how is the situation on earth?
+NPK Uralvagonzavod lost losses in 2009, but mainly due to the multiple growth in sales of railway cars in 2010 under contracts of Russian Railways and private customers.
+Revenues in the military sphere from the sale of products fell slightly: from 25,3 to 22 billion rubles.
+During 2010, the last 20 left the plant in India tanks T-90S and about 160 mounting car kits at the Avadi plant.
+The contract was valued at $ 1,237 billion for 223 vehicle kits and 124 tanks.
+In 2010, the Russian Army also upgraded 200 T-72B tanks to the parameters of the T-72BA tank and acquired 63 new T-90A tanks.

 In the future, apparently, UVZ will leave the focus on civilian products of the domestic market unchanged, since the company has no specific orders in the field of large military supplies for the 2011 year.
 In fact, there are only three orders left.
 The first is the modernization and repair of one thousand T-72 tanks to the indicators of the T-72М1М tank with a total value of 500 million dollars.
 This contract in 2007 was concluded with Syria and is already coming to an end.
 The second contract has in mind the contract with India for 2011-2012 years, but only within the framework of providing components for the production of T-90 tanks, mainly engines c "ChTZ-Uraltrak" in the amount of 77 million dollars.
 The enterprise is a part of NPK "UVZ".
 On the third contract the other day reported Interfax.
 According to this publication, by the end of 2011, ten tank support fighting vehicles (BMPTs) will be delivered to Kazakhstan.
 This is the latest development of UVZ.
 The Russian Ministry of Defense does not intend to purchase it yet.
 Apparently, the implementation of the project will partially be able to compensate for the end of large export tank contracts.